 Even more security

-A secure payment gateway will allow your customers to pay instantly with no extra hassle or bustle.
+A secure payment gateway will allow every cardholder you deal with to pay instantly with no extra hassle or bustle.

 And finally: how do you apply to be PCI DSS-certified?
+Read ahead for all the information!
 Certification process requires companies of Level 2, 3 and 4 to fill a Self-Assessment Questionnaire.

 Its number of questions may vary: sometimes there can be as many as 300+.
 And then you will need to prepare the Attestation of Compliance (AOC).
 If your entity is Level one, then a Qualified Security Assessor will need to participate too.